Evolutionary dynamics of any multiplayer game on regular graphs: Methods

 The advantage of Eq.~(\ref{eq_alevel3_PC}) is that we have attributed everything about $\langle \cdot\rangle$ into two types, the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_i$ type' and the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_j$ type'.
 They can be expressed by matrices through $i$ and $j$:

 \begin{itemize} \item The $\langle a_{i|\mathbf{k}_{+j}}\rangle_i$ type:

 \item The $\langle a_{i|\mathbf{k}_{+j}}\rangle_j$ type:

-\end{itemize} In this way, we attribute the computation to these two types, before substituting them to Eq.~(\ref{eq_alevel3_PC}).
-There are $n^2$ elements in each matrix.
+\end{itemize} There are $n^2$ elements in each matrix.
 Their diagonals are equal, meaning we can compute $n$ fewer elements.
 Therefore, the total amount of computation is $n^2+n^2-n=(2n-1)n$ elements.
-The computational complexity is $\mathrm{O}(n^2)$, which can be accomplished in polynomial time (we will also see that the death-birth rule's computational complexity is $\mathrm{O}(n^3)$, as specified in Supplementary Information).
+The computational complexity is $\mathrm{O}(n^2)$, which can be accomplished in polynomial time (we also see that the death-birth rule's computational complexity is $\mathrm{O}(n^3)$, as specified in Supplementary Information).